 - Medical institution: If a hospital has failed to adopt industry standards to reduce the risk of a medication error, or has failed to exercise due care in the administration of medication, it is negligent and victims may hold them responsible for resulting injuries.

-- Medicine manufacturer: If a medicine manufacturer failed to perform appropriate safety testing, mislabeled, falsely advertised, or failed to disclose known risks of a medication, the manufacturer may be held responsible for any resulting injuries.
+- Medicine manufacturer: If a medicine manufacturer fails to perform appropriate safety testing, mislabeled, falsely advertised, or fails to disclose known risks of a medication, the manufacturer may be held responsible for any resulting injuries.

-An experienced medical malpractice lawyer can help identify all parties who may have violated their duty of care and are responsible for compensating a victim.
+An experienced medical malpractice lawyer can help identify all parties who may have violated their duty of care.
+They are also responsible for compensating a victim.

 The amount you can recover in a medication error lawsuit depends on the types of expenses or harms you experience from the medication error.

-Parties found to be negligent in medication error cases may be held responsible for compensating a victim for all applicable medication error expenses and harms, including:
+In medication error cases, parties who are found to be negligent may face responsibility for compensating a victim for all applicable medication error expenses and harms, including:

 - Medical expenses: Medication errors often result in additional medical costs for the patient due to a longer hospital stay, additional required procedures, or ongoing treatment to manage the issues caused by the error.
 A medication error defendant may be held responsible for any medical costs resulting from the negligent medication error.